Lesson 1 - The Scientific Revolution

 Deductive and Inductive Logic

 We have previously examined how medieval scholastics like Thomas Aquinas applied Aristotle’s logic to problems of theological importance to the medieval mind.
 The question, 'should Christians attempt to covert dog heads?', followed impeccable deductive logic.
-We should attempt to convert to Christianity all creatures with souls Dogheads have souls Therefore we should try to convert dogheads.
-This example of deductive reasoning is called a syllogism.
-A syllogism is a deductive argument which arrives at a conclusion based on two or more propositions that are asserted or assumed to be true.
-A typical example said to derive from Aristotle says: |
+We should attempt to convert to Christianity all creatures with souls Dogheads have souls Therefore we should try to convert dogheads. |

 |